mabysmal/RHCS-Redesign/src/content/get-involved/volunteer-positions/test-4-garden-grounds-maintenance.md

 * Fresh air, exercise, and connection with nature
 * Satisfaction of preserving a community treasure

-*Tools and gloves provided.
+*Ask for providing tools and gloves.
 Please dress for outdoor work.*